 On February 1, 1957, the Spaniels started a week at the Apollo Theater with the Buddy Johnson Orchestra, Ella Johnson, Chuck Berry, the Cleftones, and Clay Tyson.
 On February 22, they began a week at the Regal Theater, in Chicago.
 The rest of that cast was Screamin' Jay Hawkins, Priscilla Bowman, Gene & Eunice, Brook Benton, the El Dorados, Big Joe Turner, the Rhythm Kings, Arthur Prysock, and Tab Smith's Orchestra.

 On March 12, 1957, the Spaniels were back in the studio again, recording "Everyone's Laughing," "I Lost You," "I. O. U.," and "A Lovely Way To Spend An Evening."
-However, the bass on this session wasn't Gerald Gregory, but Lester Williams.
-(Gerald had been jailed for non-support and, because Vee-Jay wouldn't loan him the $300 needed to settle the matter, he was gone for several months.
-It looks like Vee-Jay put Williams in the group.)
+However, the bass on this session wasn't Gerald Gregory, but Carl Rainge's friend, Lester "Doc" Williams.
+(Gerald had been jailed for non-support and, because Vee-Jay wouldn't loan him the $300 needed to settle the matter, he was gone for several months.)
 "I. O. U." and "Everyone's Laughing" were paired for release that same month.
 "Everyone's Laughing" was another hit for the Spaniels, making it to #13 on the national charts.

 In April, Vee-Jay released a Spaniels album, entitled Goodnite, It's Time To Go.
 The lead track was, of course, "Goodnite, Sweetheart, Goodnite," but for reasons that escape me, it had been retitled.
 Of the other thirteen tracks, all had been previously released except "I Need Your Kisses."
 On the 17th, they appeared at the Regal as part of an Al Benson show, along with Big Maybelle, Nappy Brown, Solomon Burke, the Dells, Junior Parker, Screamin' Jay Hawkins, Bobby "Blue" Bland, Annie Laurie, and Al Smith's Orchestra.